demetermarcell/bike-pals/README.md

 ### Unfixed Bugs
 text comes here
 ## Deployment
-text comes here
+- The site was deployed to GitHub pages as per steps below:
+    - In the GitHub repository navigate to the Settings tab.
+    - Select the Pages option from the "Code and automation" section.
+    - Select the following options and hit Save.
+        - Source: Deploy from a branch
+        - Branch: main
+        - Folder: /(root)
+    - After hitting Save, the first push will be deployed. ( and each push after that)
+    - You can track deployed versions from the GitHub repository by navigating to the Deployments from the right column.

 ## Credits
 ### Content
 - Code for the responsive navbar is based on [Code Institute Love Running](https://github.com/Code-Institute-Solutions/love-running-v3) training project and the following code snipet [LINK](https://www.geeksforgeeks.org/how-to-make-responsive-navbar-menu-in-css/)
+- Code for the hero section is based on [Code Institute Love Running](https://github.com/Code-Institute-Solutions/love-running-v3)
-- Code for the responsive Footer section based on:
+- Code for the responsive Service cards and Footer sections are based on:
     - [Code Institute Boardwalk Games](https://github.com/Code-Institute-Solutions/boardwalk-games-v1-sourcecode\) training project
-    - Bootstrap v5.3.3 [Grid](https://getbootstrap.com/docs/5.3/layout/grid/) and [Tables](https://getbootstrap.com/docs/5.3/content/tables/#overview) functions.
+    - Bootstrap v5.3.3 [Cards](https://getbootstrap.com/docs/5.3/components/card/),[Grid](https://getbootstrap.com/docs/5.3/layout/grid/) and [Tables](https://getbootstrap.com/docs/5.3/content/tables/#overview) functions.
 - Icons for the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media
-- All images were generated with [Midjourney] (https://www.midjourney.com) (prompts by Marcell Demeter)
+- All images were generated with [Midjourney](https://www.midjourney.com) (prompts by Marcell Demeter)
-- Favicon was generated with [Midjourney] (https://www.midjourney.com) and converted with [Favicon.io](https://favicon.io/)
+- Favicon was generated with [Midjourney](https://www.midjourney.com) and converted with [Favicon.io](https://favicon.io/)
 - Logo file and social media icons were created by [Réka Imre](https://www.instagram.com/imreka_works/) based on the AI generated Hero image.